brotherhoodMonk/gyan/js.md

 import	Complete	Module-global	No

 ==
+To check whether Object is emptyt or not

+1. Object.keys(obj).length === 0 && obj.constructor === Object
+2. Object.entries(obj).length === 0 && obj.constructor === Object
+3. return JSON.stringify(obj) === JSON.stringify({});
+4.  function isEmpty(obj) {
+  for(var prop in obj) {
+    if(obj.hasOwnProperty(prop)) {
+      return false;
+    }
+  }
+  return true;
+}
+5. .isEmpty({});
+==
+hasOwnProperty = The hasOwnProperty() method returns a boolean indicating whether the object has the specified property as its own property (as opposed to inheriting it).

+JavaScript does not protect the property name hasOwnProperty; thus, if the possibility exists that an object might have a property with this name, it is necessary to use an external hasOwnProperty to get correct results:

+var foo = {
+  hasOwnProperty: function() {
+    return false;
+  },
+  bar: 'Here be dragons'
+};

+foo.hasOwnProperty('bar'); // always returns false

+// Use another Object's hasOwnProperty
+// and call it with 'this' set to foo ({}).hasOwnProperty.call(foo, 'bar'); // true

+// It's also possible to use the hasOwnProperty property
+// from the Object prototype for this purpose Object.prototype.hasOwnProperty.call(foo, 'bar'); // true ==
 Why use strict mode?

 JavaScript will generate a new global variable anytime a new one is named in a function.
 In strict mode, this will generate an error, since you cannot create a new variable in strict mode.
 The benefit is that a mistyped variable name will not create a new one, which can eliminate errors caused by typos.

 Programmers can avoid potential coding errors through the use of strict mode:

 Assignment to getter-only or non-writable properties Reference to a non-existing property or variable
 Use of an object that does not exist
 Since objects are also variables, strict mode disallows the use of any object that has not been declared, and prevents deletion of an object or variable.

 Caveats – use strict in JavaScript must be declared at the beginning of a script, to be recognized.
 There are also strings and keywords that are not available when strict mode has been declared, such as:
 ======
 What is Javascript minification?
 Minification in Javascript is the process of removing all characters that are not necessary from the Javascript source code.
  That is why it is called “minification” – because all of the data that is not necessary to the functioning of the Javascript is removed from the source code, and therefore the Javascript is “minimized”.
 Even though these characters are removed from the Javascript source code, the functionality of the Javascript code does not change at all.
 So, your Javascript code will behave exactly the same even after it goes through the minification process.
 Code that has gone through the minification process is also known as “minified” code.

 The goal of obfuscation is to try to hide your original source code from other people